On-Demand App Development Guide for Startups to Rule the Crowded App Market

 This growth in revenue can be attributed to a number of factors like the ease that users get at the back of every on-demand app experience or the fact that the on-demand industry has emerged as the ideal work economy for the millennials.

-This growing revenue number that has now become prevalent in the on demand software development company is only going to strengthen further – a statement that has been validated by PwC.
+This growing revenue number that has now become prevalent in the on-demand mobile app startup industry is only going to strengthen further – a statement that has been validated by PwC.
 According to a PwC report, the on-demand economy revenue which was $14 Billion in 2014 will reach $335 Billion by the time we reach 2025.

-The investment rounds focused on funding to on-demand startups that started in 2014 with $74 Billion reached $10,293 Billion in the last quarter of 2017.
-And if you look into the detail of the funding rounds in the on-demand economy statistics, you will find that the major portion of the funding has been coming in from the Seed or Angel Investors.
+The investment rounds focused on funding to on-demand startups that started in 2014 with $74 Billion and reached $10,293 Billion in the last quarter of 2017.
+And if you look into the details of the funding rounds in the on-demand economy statistics, you will find that the major portion of the funding has been coming in from the seed or angel investors.

-According to the data collected by the National Technology Readiness Survey in the U.S., it was estimated that the total spending on the on-demand mobile app services would increase from $48 Billion n 2016 to $75.7 billion in 2017 – an increase amounting to 58%.
+According to the data collected by the National Technology Readiness Survey in the U.S., it was estimated that the total spending on on-demand mobile app services would increase from $48 Billion in 2016 to $75.7 billion in 2017 – an increase amounting to 58%.

 The segments of the on-demand startup market, which have witnessed the maximum growth consist of – housing items – from $5 billion in ‘16 to $10.6 billion in ‘17, transportation, which moved from $6.8 billion in ‘16 to $14.2 billion in ‘17, and lastly food delivery category, which shifted to $8.2 Billion in 2017 from $3.9 billion in 2016.

 Seeing this growing spending number, Rockbridge estimated that the number of on-demand mobile app startup consumers would reach 56 Million by the end of 2018 and 93 Million by the time we hit 2022.